cloudfoundry/eirini-release/docs/deploy-without-helm.md

   - `tls.ca`: CA used to validate client certificates

 - `eirini-instance-index-env-injector-certs` (mandatory - required by the mutating webhook configuration)

   - `tls.crt`: server certificate
   - `tls.key`: key for server certificate
-  - `tls.ca`: CA used to validate injector webhook's server certificate

-- `eirini-resource-validator-certs` (optional - required when using the eirini-controller and its resource validator hook)

-  - `tls.crt`: server certificate
-  - `tls.key`: key for server certificate